SELF-Technology/self-chain-public/docs/roadmap/super-app-testnet.md

 **SELF AI** - An advanced system that learns about you and generates a unique user profile, enriching your AI experience with persistent memory.

 **SELF Browser** - With a built-in VPN, the SELF Browser is your personal web access.
-Access SELF AI, personalisation features and SELF chain directly from the browser.
+Access SELF AI, personalization features and SELF chain directly from the browser.

 **SELF Messenger** - Node-to-node messaging, meaning it's only you and the receiver involved.
 Use your own SELF directly in the chat to plan things to do together.